Getting Started: Hiking for Beginners (Hiking 101)

-If you don’t want to carry a lot of water and know there are water sources on your hike, bring a lightweight water filter to make any water source drinkable.
+If you can’t carry enough water and know there are water sources on your hike, bring a lightweight water filter to make any water source drinkable.

 How Do You Get to Be Good at Hiking?

 Becoming good at hiking is something you can only learn through experience, and you probably won’t become an experienced hiker overnight.

 As you start out hiking easy trails, you’ll learn what you like and don’t like.
 The more you hike and learn to read trails and maps, the better you’ll get!